DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

              - Size: The IPv6 header is 40 bytes in length.
              - Fragmentation: IPv6 requires fragmentation to be handled by the sending host rather than by routers, improving efficiency.
              - Built-in Security: IPv6 was designed with IPsec as a mandatory component, providing native support for encryption and authentication.
-        - 🍏**Dual Stack**: The means by which IPv6 and IPv4 can coexist on the same network is to use one or more of three primary options: dual stack, tunneling, or NAT-­PT.
+        - 🍏**IPV4 to IPV4 Transition**: The means by which IPv6 and IPv4 can coexist on the same network is to use one or more of three primary options: dual stack, tunneling, or NAT-­PT.
              - 🎈Dual stack is to have most systems operate both IPv4 and IPv6 and use the appropriate protocol for each conversation.
              - 🎈Tunneling allows most systems to operate a single stack of either IPv4 or IPv6 and use an encapsulation tunnel to access systems of the other protocol.
+                  - 🐝6to4: Encapsulates IPv6 packets within IPv4 packets, allowing IPv6 communication over an IPv4 network
+                  - 🐝Toredo Tunneling: Windows implementation.
+Provides IPv6 connectivity through NAT (Network Address Translation) devices using UDP (User Datagram Protocol) to encapsulate IPv6 traffic.
+                  - 🐝ISATAP (Intra-Site Automatic Tunnel Addressing Protocol): Allows IPv6 packets to be transmitted over an IPv4 network within an organization and with 📝compatibile routers and endpoints.
              - 🎈Network Address Translation-­Protocol Translation (NAT-­PT) (RFC-­2766) can be used to convert between IPv4 and IPv6 network segments similar to how NAT converts between internal and external addresses.
+             -  🎈Translation Techniques
+                  -  🐝NAT64 (Network Address Translation 64):  Translates IPv6 addresses to IPv4 addresses and vice versa, allowing IPv6-only devices to communicate with IPv4 devices.
+Requires NAT64 📝gateways or appliances
+                  -  🐝DNS64: Works with NAT64 to synthesize IPv6 addresses from IPv4 addresses in DNS responses.

     - **TCP/IP Model**
         - Application layer: Application Layer: defines protocols for node-to-node application communication and provides services to the application software running on a computer
         - Transport layer: Transport Layer: defines protocols for setting up the level of transmission service for applications; this layer is responsible for the reliable transmission of data and the error-free delivery of packets